 During a prostate biopsy, ultrasound helps to guide the small needle through the rectum into areas of the prostate where there may be abnormal tissues.
 The needle will then collect tissue samples from these areas.

 While lying on your left side, with your knees drawn up, the ultrasound probe will be placed into the rectum.
 We will numb the area and then take the biopsies.
 You may feel pressure as the samples are taken.
-It takes about 5-10 minutes to get the samples.
+The procedure takes between 15-30 minutes.
 After the biopsy is done, you may need to stay until you are able to urinate.

 ____ Prostate biopsy done in the clinic:

 You will need a sodium phosphate enema (Fleets Enema) before the test.
 Give it 1-1½ hours before you leave to come to the clinic.
 Follow the directions on the box.
 Then take a shower.

 ____ Prostate biopsy done in the operating room (OR):

 Stop all solid foods, dairy products, and juices with pulp at midnight.
 You may be able to have small amounts of clear liquid up to 4 hours before.

 You will need a sodium phosphate enema (Fleets Enema) before the test.
 Give it 2 to 4 hours before you leave home.
 Then take a shower.